Research Experiences for Undergraduates (REUs)

 Research Experiences for Undergraduates — or REUs — offer engineering students from colleges across the United States opportunities to gain valuable research skills that make them highly competitive for jobs, internships, and graduate school scholarships.

-Each summer, the Department of Civil and Environmental Engineering at Duke University hosts undergraduate students from around the country in our research laboratories.
-These students work with a faculty member and their research group to tackle an innovative research project.
-Students admitted to the program receive a competitive award that provides a monthly research stipend.
+Each student in one of our REUs works with a faculty member and his or her research group to tackle an innovative research project.
+Students admitted to an REU program receive a competitive award that provides a monthly research stipend.

-The Duke-led Center for the Environmental Implications of NanoTechnology (CEINT) hosts a Center-wide Research Experience for Undergraduates Program (REU) funded by the National Science Foundation.
-The REU program is hosted by four CEINT partner institutions: Duke, Virginia Tech, and Carnegie Mellon Universities as well as the European Center for Research and Education in Geosciences and the Environment (CEREGE) in Aix-en-Provence, France.
-This REU provides students with opportunities to participate in their own original research projects at these placement sites with a focus on the environmental impacts of nanotechnology.
-This 10 week summer REU program offers a paid stipend and covers students housing and travel to research sites.
-To learn more and apply, visit: ceint.duke.edu/reu or contact Dr. Glenda Kelly, associate director for Assessment and Outreach-CEINT, at email@example.com
+Duke-led CEINT hosts an REU funded by the National Science Foundation (NSF).
+Participating students hosted by four CEINT partner institutions: Duke, Virginia Tech, and Carnegie Mellon universities, as well as the European Center for Research and Education in Geosciences and the Environment (CEREGE) in France.
+This 10-week summer program offers a paid stipend, and covers housing and travel.
+Learn more